cowens87/lotus_flower_bomb/README.md

   - Zip Code
   - Conditions you’d like to heal with the Tea(s)
 And I click submit
-Then I am taken to the new application's show page
+Then I am taken to the new request's show page
-And I see my Name, address information, and description of why I would make a good home And I see an indicator that this application is "In Progress"
+And I see my Name, address information, and description of why I would make a good home And I see an indicator that this request is "In Progress"

-3.  [ ] done >>  Starting an Application, Form not Completed
+3. [ ] done >>  Starting a Request, Form not Completed
+* HOW DO I TEST THIS
 As a visitor
-When I visit the new application page
+When I visit the new request page
 And I fail to fill in any of the form fields
 And I click submit
-Then I am taken back to the new applications page
+Then I am taken back to the new requests page
 And I see a message that I must fill in those fields.

-4.  [ ] done >>  Searching for Teas for an Application
+4. [x] done >>  Searching for Teas for a Request

 As a visitor
-When I visit an application's show page
+When I visit a request's show page
-And that application has not been submitted,
+And that request has not been submitted,
-Then I see a section on the page to "Add a Tea to this Application" In that section I see an input where I can search for Teas by name When I fill in this field with a Tea's name
+Then I see a section on the page to "Add a Tea to this Request" In that section I see an input where I can search for Teas by name When I fill in this field with a Tea's name
 And I click submit,
-Then I am taken back to the application show page
+Then I am taken back to the request show page
 And under the search bar I see any Tea whose name matches my search

-5.  [ ] done >>  Add a Tea to an Application
+5. [x] done >>  Add a Tea to a Request

 As a visitor
-When I visit an application's show page
+When I visit a request's show page
 And I search for a Tea by name
 And I see the names Teas that match my search
 Then next to each Tea's name I see a button to "Inquire about this Tea" When I click one of these buttons
-Then I am taken back to the application show page
+Then I am taken back to the request show page
-And I see the Tea I want to inquire about listed on this application
+And I see the Tea I want to inquire about listed on this request

-6.  [ ] done >>  Submit an Application
+6. [x] done >>  Submit a Request

 As a visitor
-When I visit an application's show page
+When I visit a request's show page
-And I have added one or more Teas to the application Then I see a section to submit my application
+And I have added one or more Teas to the request
-And in that section I see an input to enter why I would make a good owner for these Tea(s) When I fill in that input
+Then I see a section to submit my request
-And I click a button to submit this application
+And I click a button to submit this request
-Then I am taken back to the application's show page And I see an indicator that the application is "Pending" And I see all the Teas that I want to adopt
+Then I am taken back to the request's show page
+And I see an indicator that the request is "Pending" And I see all the Teas that I want to purchase
-And I do not see a section to add more Teas to this application
+And I do not see a section to add more Teas to this request

-7.  [ ] done >> No Teas on an Application
+7. [x] done >> No Teas on a Request

 As a visitor
-When I visit an application's show page
+When I visit a request's show page
-And I have not added any Teas to the application
+And I have not added any Teas to the request
-Then I do not see a section to submit my application
+Then I do not see a section to submit my request

-8.  [ ] done >> Partial Matches for Tea Names
+8. [X] done >> Partial Matches for Boba_Tea Names

 As a visitor
-When I visit an application show page
+When I visit a request show page
-And I search for Teas by name
+And I search for Boba_Teas by name
-Then I see any Tea whose name PARTIALLY matches my search For example, if I search for "fluff", my search would match Teas with names "fluffy", "fluff", and "mr. fluff"
+Then I see any Boba_Tea whose name PARTIALLY matches my search For example, if I search for "fluff", my search will match Boba_Teas with names "fluffy", "fluff", and "mr. fluff"

-9.  [ ] done >> Case Insensitive Matches for Tea Names
+9.  [ ] done >> Case Insensitive Matches for Boba_Tea Names

 As a visitor
-When I visit an application show page
+When I visit a request show page
-And I search for Teas by name
+And I search for Boba_Teas by name
 Then my search is case insensitive
-For example, if I search for "fluff", my search would match Teas with names "Fluffy", "FLUFF", and "Mr. FlUfF"
+For example, if I search for "fluff", my search will match Boba_Teas with names "Fluffy", "FLUFF", and "Mr. FlUfF"
 ```
 ```
-## Approving Applications
+## Approving Requests

-Teas on an application can either be accepted or rejected.
-Once all Teas on an application have been marked either accepted or rejected, then the application is no longer "Pending".
-If all the Teas were accepted, then the application is "Accepted".
-If one or more Teas on the application is rejected, then the entire application is "Rejected".
+Teas on a request can either be accepted or rejected.
+Once all Teas on a request have been marked either accepted or rejected, then the request is no longer "Pending".
+If all the Teas were accepted, then the request is "Accepted".
+If one or more Teas on the request is rejected, then the entire request is "Rejected".

 For this set of stories, we will be making routes that begin with '/admin'.
-This is to indicate that only a user with special privileges should be able to accept or reject Teas on an application.
+This is to indicate that only a user with special privileges should be able to accept or reject Teas on a request.
 Normally, we would want to make sure that a user is logged into an admin account before being able complete any of this workflow, but we will not add any log in or authorization functionality to this project.
 ```
 ```
 10. [ ] done >> Approving a Tea for Purchase

 As a visitor
-When I visit an admin application show page ('/admin/applications/:id') For every Tea that the application is for, I see a button to approve the application for that specific Tea When I click that button
+When I visit an admin request show page ('/admin/requests/:id') For every Tea that the request is for, I see a button to approve the request for that specific Tea When I click that button
-Then I'm taken back to the admin application show page And next to the Tea that I approved, I do not see a button to approve this Tea And instead I see an indicator next to the Tea that they have been approved
+Then I'm taken back to the admin request show page
+And next to the Tea that I approved; I do not see a button to approve this Tea And instead, I see an indicator next to the Tea that they have been approved

 11. [ ] done >> Rejecting a Tea for Purchase

 As a visitor
-When I visit an admin application show page ('/admin/applications/:id') For every Tea that the application is for, I see a button to reject the application for that specific Tea When I click that button
+When I visit an admin request show page ('/admin/requests/:id') For every Tea that the request is for, I see a button to reject the request for that specific Tea When I click that button
-Then I'm taken back to the admin application show page And next to the Tea that I rejected, I do not see a button to approve or reject this Tea And instead I see an indicator next to the Tea that they have been rejected
+Then I'm taken back to the admin request show page
+And next to the Tea that I rejected, I do not see a button to approve or reject this Tea And instead, I see an indicator next to the Tea that they have been rejected

-12. [ ] done >> Approved/Rejected Teas on one Application do not affect other Applications
+12. [ ] done >> Approved/Rejected Teas on one Request do not affect other Requests

 As a visitor
-When there are two applications in the system for the same Tea When I visit the admin application show page for one of the applications And I approve or reject the Tea for that application When I visit the other application's admin show page Then I do not see that the Tea has been accepted or rejected for that application And instead I see buttons to approve or reject the Tea for this specific application
+When there are two requests in the system for the same Tea When I visit the admin request show page for one of the requests And I approve or reject the Tea for that request
+When I visit the other request's admin show page
+Then I do not see that the Tea has been accepted or rejected for that request And instead, I see buttons to approve or reject the Tea for this specific request

-13. [ ] done >>  All Teas Accepted on an Application
+13. [ ] done >>  All Teas Accepted on a Request

 As a visitor
-When I visit an admin application show page
+When I visit an admin request show page
-And I approve all Teas for an application
+And I approve all Teas for a request
-Then I am taken back to the admin application show page And I see the application's status has changed to "Approved"
+Then I am taken back to the admin request show page And I see the request's status has changed to "Approved"

-14. [ ] done >> One or More Teas Rejected on an Application
+14. [ ] done >> One or More Teas Rejected on a Request

 As a visitor
-When I visit an admin application show page
+When I visit an admin request show page
-And I reject one or more Teas for the application
+And I reject one or more Teas for the request
-And I approve all other Teas on the application
+And I approve all other Teas on the request
-Then I am taken back to the admin application show page And I see the application's status has changed to "Rejected"
+Then I am taken back to the admin request show page And I see the request's status has changed to "Rejected"

-15. [ ] done >>  Application Approval makes Teas not purchasable
+15. [ ] done >>  Request Approval makes Teas not purchasable

 As a visitor
-When I visit an admin application show page
+When I visit an admin request show page
-And I approve all Teas on the application
+And I approve all Teas on the request
 And when I visit the show pages for those Teas
 Then I see that those Teas are no longer "purchasable"

-16. [ ] done >>  Teas can only have one approved application on them at any time
+16. [ ] done >>  Teas can only have one approved request on them at any time

 As a visitor
-When a Tea has an "Approved" application on them
+When a Tea has an "Approved" request on them
-And when the Tea has a "Pending" application on them And I visit the admin application show page for the pending application Then next to the Tea I do not see a button to approve them And instead I see a message that this Tea has been approved for Purchase And I do see a button to reject them
+And when the Tea has a "Pending" request on them
+And I visit the admin request show page for the pending request Then next to the Tea I do not see a button to approve them And instead, I see a message that this Tea has been approved for Purchase And I do see a button to reject them
 ```
 ```